IoT-MHWS/cws-map/README.md

 Or read logs of previous command.

->  Modules can be run as project root modules, but need to add dependencies: check `conanfile.py` and conan documentation.
+>  Modules can be also used as project root modules, but need to add dependencies: check `conanfile.py` and conan documentation.

 ## Execute